polinwang0908/NatureAgingCode/readme.txt

 	5. Calculate Life Expectancies:
 	This uses the mortality data to calculate the life expectancies.

+	6. Robustness:
+	This uses US as an example to test the result sensitivity to the change of data use: age 50-100 to 50-110 and assumed mortality plateau from 2/3 to 1.

 	6. Output:
 	All figures are tables in the paper are produced here using above calculations and stored in the "Output" folder.
-Output contains word documents including Figure 2, 3, 4, 5, S1, S2, S3, S4, S5, S6, S7, S8, S9, S10, and Table M1 and S1.
+Output contains word documents including Figure 2, 3, 4, 5, 6, 7, 8, 9, S1, S2, S3, S4, S5, S6, S7, S8, S9, S10, S11, S12, S13, S14, and
+	Table 1 and 2.

-* Note: Some of the executions are written in "main.R" to run in parallel for the sake of speed.
-An alternative is provided as "mainSingleCore.R" that works exactly the same with a single core.
-Approximate run time provided above can vary significantly due to the length of data available, hence the number of parameters to estimate (e.g. Sweden takes the longest).
+* Note: Some of the executions are written in "mainMulticore.R" to run in parallel for the sake of speed.
+An alternative is provided as "main.R" that works exactly the same with a single core.
+Approximate run time provided above can vary significantly due to the length of data available, hence the number of parameters to estimate (e.g.
+		Sweden takes the longest).
 The executions have no run time approximated above usually take seconds to finish.

         The run time approximation is based on the following computer specs: